jwatson-CO-edu/SPARROW/README.md

 # **S**cheme **P**rogram **A**llowing **R**easonable **R**eckoning **O**f **W**ork [SPARROW]
 An implementation of "[Little Scheme](https://mitpress.mit.edu/9780262560993/the-little-schemer/)" written in [D](https://dlang.org/), with the goal of learning language design.
 That's it.
-The concept it to slowly morph it into my own language.
+The concept is to slowly morph it into my own language.

+#### Notes:
-SPARROW's ability to solve problems for others is a side-effect.
+* SPARROW's ability to solve problems for others is an unintentional side-effect.
-Spelled "SPARROW" or "Sparrow".
+* Spelled "SPARROW" or "Sparrow".

 # Design Goals
 1. This is for my own entertainment and edification.